Frequently Asked Questions

 How does the easement process work?

-Donating development rights to land – often a farm or ranch family’s most valuable asset – requires careful planning and consideration.
+Donating or selling the development rights to land – often a farm or ranch family’s most valuable asset – requires careful planning and consideration.
 It often takes years from the initial conversations with a landowner before a conservation easement is completed.

 Questions About Time